Whetstone Mining in the Blackdown Hills

 Introduction To This Project

-Despite the advancing years and the gout, I've done the legwork; I've slipped up, got covered in mud, been bruised, cut, scratched and have dragged reluctant companions kicking and screaming through what seemed like miles of brambles and fallen trees, but I've finally succeeded in visiting most of the main whetstone mining sites.
+Investigating the whetstone mining around the Blackdown Hills required a fair number of site visits, and despite the advancing years and the gout I've taken the trouble to do the legwork; I've slipped up, got covered in mud, been bruised, cut, scratched and have dragged reluctant companions kicking and screaming through what seemed like miles of brambles and fallen trees, but I've finally succeeded in visiting the main whetstone mining sites.

-While taking meaningful photographs in the middle of a thicket is painful, technically challenging and generally futile, I have done my best to record some of the remains of the old mines and the least inept of my photographic attempts appear in the "Investigating The Remains" section further down the page.
+While trying to take meaningful photographs in the middle of a thicket is painful, technically challenging and generally futile, I have done my best to record some of the remains of the old whetstone mines; the least inept of my photographic attempts appear in the "Investigating The Remains" section further down the page.

-Little was recorded locally about these whetstone mines, and most of the information we have about them comes from accounts written by geologists of the time, notably Dr. Fitton and Rev. Downes who took advantage of the tunnels to examine the geology and also collected fossils brought out by the miners.
+Little was recorded about these whetstone mines locally, so most of the information we have about them comes from accounts written by geologists of the time who took advantage of the tunnels to examine the geology and who also collected fossils brought out by the miners.

-This information needs a bit of digging to find, so I've brought the main details together here to make life easier for the casual researcher.
-Where appropriate, I've quoted historic texts directly rather than trying to reword them for the sake of it and provided the name of the author and date of publication, along with links at the bottom of the page which in most cases go into far more detail, should anyone require it.
+These historic texts need a bit of digging to find, so I've brought the main details together here to make life easier for the casual researcher.
+I've also quoted those texts directly to preserve context, rather than trying to reword them for the sake of it and provided the name of the author and date of publication; links to available texts are listed at the bottom of the page which in most cases go into far more detail than I have provided.

 So what's a whetstone?